alexahn/gauze/README.md

 	- TWO_WORDS

 ### External Code
 - All external code will follow whatever conventions the source decides to use, which is usually Camel Case.
-External code will usually be easily identifiable due to the different in conventions.
+External code will usually be easily identifiable due to the difference in conventions.
 	- twoWords

 ### Files